-The Mersey Forest managed Nature4Health via the Community Forest Trust, and worked with a range of partners to run the activities.
+The Mersey Forest manages Nature4Health via the Community Forest Trust, and works with a range of partners to run the activities.

 Since 20124 both Liverpool University and Liverpool John Moores University have studied the programme to see how it impacts on people's health.